Though our building remains closed to visitors, the MHS is open for business! Learn more about our online offerings and latest updates.[[ ]]

-Doing initial research in secondary sources related to your subject can point you directly to collections, and often specific documents, pertinent to your research.
-Consulting secondary sources will save you time and energy as most modern sources will provide footnotes and bibliographies indicating where the author found the source material to support their arguments.
+Consulting secondary sources can save you time and effort by pointing you directly to collections, and often individual documents, pertinent to your research.
+These sources usually provide footnotes and bibliographies indicating where the authors found the source material to support their arguments.

-The MHS holds a large collection of print material to support researchers using MHS manuscript collections, and often can provide access to secondary source material on American and Massachusetts history-related topics.
-Your local public and our college library may offer a more diverse selection of secondary source material related to your topic.
+The MHS holds a large collection of print material to support researchers using MHS manuscript collections, particularly secondary sources on American and Massachusetts history-related topics.
+Your local public and your college library may offer a more diverse selection of secondary source material related to your topic.

 It is always beneficial to contact the Reader Services staff prior to your visit.
 In most cases appointments are not required for use of the library, but to ensure the material you wish to consult is on-site and available for your visit it is best to let the staff know when you plan to arrive.